 - a.
-Firstly, an organism must have the cognitive ability to create a perceptual image of a latent action trajectory, over which, in the present action, the boat can be successfully moved from A to B. Regarding this first condition, the explanatory model of the motoric movement action has provided universal scientific evidence that we create such a perceptual image within every conceivable action.
-This has been specifically addressed within computer, grasping and throwing tasks, but it can easily be adapted to any conceivable action. - b.
-Secondly, an organism must have the cognitive ability to mediate the movement of the boat within the perceptual image of the action trajectory shape.
-The mere quintessence of this article encompasses namely that motor activity is a completely autonomous internal phenomenon and although it has a direct causal relationship with the external movement of the boat within an action trajectory shape, the boat will never be able to move by itself.
-So, we might be intensely motivated to reverse the roles of the primary and secondary focus and envision very neat and smooth (optimally economical) action trajectory shapes but due to the autonomy of the perception of both movements, we simply cannot execute them in that way.
-The autonomous perception of the external movement of the boat will eagerly try to follow the perceptual image of the latent action trajectory shape, but the autonomous proprioceptive perception towards the outer surface of the paddles/oars will actually cause the boat to deviate at every position P within that perceptual image.
+Firstly, an organism must have the cognitive ability to create a perceptual image of a latent action trajectory shape, over which, in the present action, the bottom of the glass will be successfully moved towards the coaster.
+Regarding this first condition, the explanatory model of the motoric movement action has provided universal scientific evidence that we create such a perceptual image within every conceivable action and also within this placing task31. - b.
+Secondly, an organism must have the cognitive ability to mediate the movement of the bottom of the glass within that perceptual image of a latent action trajectory.
+The mere quintessence of this article encompasses namely that motor activity is a completely autonomous phenomenon and although it has a direct causal relationship with the movement of the bottom of the glass within an action trajectory shape, the bottom of the glass will never be able to move by itself.
+So, we might be intensely motivated to reverse the roles of the primary and secondary focus and envision very neat and straight (optimally economical) action trajectory shapes but due to the autonomy of the perception of both movements, we simply cannot execute them in that way.
+The autonomous (mainly visual) perception of the movement of the bottom of the glass will eagerly try to follow the perceptual image of the latent action trajectory shape, but the autonomous proprioceptive perception towards the sides of the glass will actually cause the bottom of the glass to deviate at every position P within the perceptual image of a latent action trajectory shape.